- PrintArticle Summary

 - Common Mental Effects of Withdrawal

-- Common Physical Effects of Withdrawal
+- Common Physical Side Effects of Marijuana Withdrawal

-- Alleviating Withdrawal Symptoms
+- Alleviating Marijuana Withdrawal Effects

 The length of marijuana withdrawal largely depends on how long you've used pot and how much you smoke.
 If you use cannabis more frequently or at higher volumes, you'll experience a longer and more severe withdrawal.
 And if you're naturally less tolerant of emotional and physical distress, you may also find the withdrawals more difficult.

 The symptoms of withdrawal typically start within 24 hours of your last use and peak after two to three days.
 Although the majority of symptoms last about two weeks, some chronic users have reported having insomnia, night sweats and unbalanced emotions for several months.